 Exercise might sound like a nightmare when you suffer from perimenopausal cramping.
 But if you can force yourself into the gym or even on a walk around the block, you might find that it helps more than other interventions.

-Exercise has been shown to decrease the pain of cramping by releasing mood-boosting chemicals called endorphins.
-But endorphins don’t just make you feel good on an emotional level.
+But don’t worry if yoga isn’t your thing.
+All forms of exercise can help to decrease the pain of cramping by releasing mood-boosting chemicals called endorphins.
+Endorphins don’t just make you feel good on an emotional level.
 They also have pain-relieving properties, which can banish the symptoms of perimenopause cramps.

 Regularly hitting the gym may also help stave off perimenopause cramping before it begins.
 According to research, women who exercise regularly experience fewer menstrual cramps overall.